 1) Hydrate the Body with Earthen Minerals Beginning in the Early Morning

-The Combined Clay Water Minerals blends Sacred Clay (1 part) and Ancient Plant Minerals (1 part).
+The Combined Clay Water Minerals blends Sacred Clay (3 parts), Ancient Plant Minerals (2 parts), and AquiTerra Clay (1 part).
 This may be the easiest way to get started.

 1 tiny scooper of Ormalite is optional for added stress relief and sense of well being (opens the heart).

 ( Mineral Manna (1 tablespoon) may also be substituted for the above as it already contains Ormalite, yet also contains Himalayan Salt and Humic/Fulvic Earth)

 Lemon or lime and a pinch of salt is also optional, providing additional electrolytes.

 Consume as much of this quart as feels comfortable first thing in the morning 20-30 minutes or more before breakfast & other morning beverages.

 Make a second quart to be consumed throughout the day (at least 20 minutes prior to a meal), leaving some for just before bed (see below).